How Much Internet Speed Do You Need?

 Here are some general download speed requirements based on everyday online activities:

-- Stream 4K content, play competitive online games, and download very large files: 200 Mbps minimum
+- Stream 4K content, play online games, and download large files: 200+ Mbps minimum

-The experience using an internet connection depends on several factors:
+What’s considered “good” internet speed depends on several factors:

 - How many devices are connected and in use simultaneously?

-- How many people are streaming video from Netflix, YouTube, or another service?
+- How many people are streaming videos from Netflix, YouTube, or another service?

-- Are you using your home Wi-Fi for competitive online gaming?
+- Are you using your home Wi-Fi for gaming?

 - Do you frequently need to send large files for work?

-- Do you regularly stream 4K video, or do you mostly stick to simple online tasks?
+- Do you stream 4K videos or mostly do simply send emails?

 - Do you get frustrated easily if your game lags or your webpage takes a while to load?

 As you can see, good internet speed can mean something different for every household.
-For instance, if you’re using your home Wi-Fi for only web browsing and email, you might feel that you have fast internet with only 10 Mbps.
+For instance, if you use your home Wi-Fi for nothing but web browsing and email, you might feel that you have fast internet with only 25 Mbps.

-On the other hand, someone who streams 4K video on multiple devices, plays video games online, and has smart home IoT devices, may not be satisfied with even 100 Mbps.
-They should look at fiber options like those offered by AT&T Fiber internet or Frontier Communications FiberOptic which offers higher uploads speeds than other common connections like cable and DSL.
+On the other hand, someone who streams 4K video on multiple devices, plays video games online, and has smart home IoT (Internet of Things) devices may not be satisfied with even 200 Mbps.

 It’s worth mentioning that the range of performance you can get is somewhat relative to your location.
-Rural areas in states like California and even New York often have much lower speeds (around 25 Mbps) and fewer options, when compared to urban centers within the state which typically have 100+ Mbps plans available, such as Los Angeles, San Diego, or Brooklyn.
+Rural areas in states like California and even New York often have much lower speeds (around 25 Mbps) and fewer options when compared to urban centers within the state, which typically have 100+ Mbps plans available, such as in Los Angeles, San Diego, or Brooklyn.

 You can also shop local deals for internet service providers in your area here.

 By most definitions, anything above 100 Mbps is considered “fast.”
-Once you start getting close to 1 Gbps (1,000 Mbps), the internet plan is called a “gigabit” service.
+Once you reach 1 Gbps (1,000 Mbps) or above, the internet plan is called a “gigabit” service.

-If you don’t know the difference between upload and download speeds, here is a simple breakdown:
+If you don’t know the difference between upload and download speeds, here’s a simple breakdown:

-- Download speed: how quickly your internet connection can retrieve data from the internet (web pages, video, cat photos, etc.)
+- Download speed (↓): how quickly your internet connection can retrieve data from the internet (webpages, streaming video, cat photos, etc.)

-- Upload speed: how quickly your internet connection can send data from your devices up to the internet (uploading video to YouTube, sending documents via email, etc.)
+- Upload speed (↑): how quickly your internet connection can send data from your devices up to the internet (uploading videos to YouTube, video conferencing on Zoom, etc.)

-Download speed is much more important for the average user since you only notice upload speed when trying to share large files.
-It’s normal for your upload speed to be around one tenth your download speed.
+It’s normal for your upload speed to be around one-tenth your download speed.
 However, fiber internet users often have symmetrical (or identical) download and upload speeds.

-A 25 Mbps plan can be referred to as the “Goldilocks” of internet plans.
-It’s neither too fast nor too slow.
-For a small household of light internet users, you won’t suffer from frustrating lag or pay for bandwidth that you don’t need.
+For someone looking for the bare minimum to get online, a 25 Mbps plan is the Goldilocks of internet plans — it’s not too fast nor too slow.
+It’ll get the job done for a small household of light internet users, and you probably won’t suffer from frustrating lag or pay for bandwidth you don’t need.

 Here are some things you can expect from 25 Mbps:

-- Stream Netflix and YouTube at 1080p on one or two devices without buffering
+- Stream Netflix and YouTube in HD on one or two devices without prolonged buffering

 - Almost zero wait time for loading most webpages